 (affiliate links marked with *)

-I had attempted to make my own washing soda by heating bicarbonate of soda in the oven for several hours which that trusty ol’ source, the internet says can be done… I’m not entirely sure what I had at the end of it.
-Was it actually washing soda?
+I had attempted to make my own washing soda by heating bicarbonate of soda in the oven on a low temp for several hours which that trusty ol’ source, the internet says can be done… I’m not entirely sure what I had at the end of it.
+Was it actually washing soda? (see below for UPDATE).
 The results were crumbly home made tablets that left everything coated in a white film and not very clean.
 More recently I had settled on using a large bulk bottle of Faith In Nature Dishwasher Gel… which works but still comes in plastic.
 Have I bored you enough yet?

 I ordered a couple of boxes of Soda Crystals by Ecodoo from BigGreenSmile.com* and followed up with an email requesting no plastic packaging to which they replied confirming there would be none.